Women's Premier Soccer League: League Structure

 The league is divided into four regions - West, Central, South, and East.
-Each region is divided into conferences, with the West Region having five conferences, the Central Region having six conferences, the South Region having five conferences, and the East Region having five conferences.
-Each conference has 5 to 10 teams.
+Each region is divided into conferences, with the West Region having four conferences, one of which has two divisions, the Central Region having four conferences, two of which has two divisions, the South Region having four conferences, one of which has two divisions, and the East Region having four conferences, one of which has two divisions.